 - Rio Grande Wild Turkey: These type of wild turkey have long legs and has light tan color lower back feathers.
-They are usually found on the streams, river, pine, and oak forests.
+They are usually found on the streams, rivers, pine, and oak forests.

-- Florida Wild Turkey: These are small and dark wild turkey that are found in near swamps and weighs at eight kilograms.
+- Florida Wild Turkey: These are small and dark wild turkeys that are found in near swamps and weighs at eight kilograms.

 - Gould’s Wild Turkey: These wild turkeys are the largest of the subspecies of wild turkeys, they have long legs, large feet, and long tail feathers.